 As a symbol of Arizona, the majestic saguaro cactus is right up there with the Grand Canyon.
 That’s a testament to its magnetic, ageless quality, not its ubiquity: The more time you spend driving around Arizona’s desert lands, the clearer it becomes that saguaros aren’t all that common.
 Like pretty much every desert denizen, they’re pressured by relentless suburban development, hotter summers, and increasingly common multiyear droughts.

 If Saguaro National Park has anything to say about it, they’ll be around a little while longer.
 The park is divided into an east and west unit, with the Tucson metropolitan area in the middle.
-The east unit stretches well up the slopes of Mount Lemmon, into the cool pine forests.
+The east unit stretches well up the slopes of the Rincon Mountains, into the cool pine forests.
 During the summer, arrive early to snag a spot at Manning Camp, elevation 8,000 feet.
 All hike-in sites are first-come, first-served, and cost $8 per night.
 Bring plenty of water, as potable supplies are scarce within the park.